yash-bajaj10/Introduction-to-Algorithms-CLRS-/Algorithms/Sorting/Insertion Sort/README.md

 # Insertion Sort:

 All the sorting algorithms are type of a puzzle with different solving conditions.
-We all know the final answer of that puzzle i.e. either to arrange all the elements in ascending or descending order.The main fight is how to reach that answer. we are given the conditions and applying those conditions we have to solve that puzzle.
+We all know the final answer of that puzzle i.e. either to arrange all the elements in ascending or descending order.The main fight is how to reach that answer.
+We are given the conditions and applying those conditions, we have to solve that puzzle.

 Let's solve our first puzzle : "Insertion sort".